 While the #NUM!
 Excel error is common, it can easily be resolved.
 It occurs when a numeric value has been entered in the wrong way or is invalid.
 It usually happens when we enter something additional (like $, -, %, etc.) before or after the numeric values.
 To avoid this, just enter the basic numeric data.
 For example, instead of writing $10 simply write 10.

-- Repair 4 types of files, namely Word, Excel, PowerPoint, and Zip.
+Repair 4 types of files, namely Word, Excel, PowerPoint, and PDF.

-- Preview and recover all the data contained in the corrupted files.
+Preview and repair all the data contained in the corrupted files.

 To avoid the above-listed Excel problems or any other related issue, consider following these Excel tips.

 By following this extensive guide, you would be able to resolve all kinds of commonly found Excel problems.
-To have a hassle-free experience and resolve various Excel error messages, one can simply use Stellar Phoenix Excel Repair.
+To have a hassle-free experience and resolve various Excel error messages, one can simply use Wondershare Repairit.
 It is being used by experts and can automatically fix even severely damaged Excel files in minutes.
 Download it on your system whenever you like and never suffer from any Excel error again.